Legislature(2025 - 2026)GRUENBERG 120

 PHIL DOHERTY, Executive Director, Southeast Alaska Seiners

-Association, Testified regarding concerns of the absence of a
+Association, testified regarding concerns of the absence of a

 Southeast Alaska affiliated Board of Fisheries member.
+He has

-Association.
-He has extensive experience in fisheries, having
+extensive experience in fisheries, having served as an area

-served as an area management biologist for commercial fisheries
+management biologist for commercial fisheries for nearly 30

-of the Southeast Dive Association.
+Southeast Dive Association.
 While not advocating for any

-Alaska on the Board of Fisheries.
-Southeast Alaska hosts one of
+from Southeast Alaska on the Board of Fisheries.
+Southeast

-the most diverse and robust fisheries in the state, encompassing
+Alaska hosts one of the most diverse and robust fisheries in the

-salmon fisheries, hatchery programs, sport, and charitable
+state, encompassing salmon fisheries, hatchery programs, sport,

-fisheries, groundfish, shellfish, herring, and more.
-Given the
+and charitable fisheries, groundfish, shellfish, herring, and

-complexity and importance of these fisheries, representation
+more.
+Given the complexity and importance of these fisheries,

 11:16:16 AM

-KELSI IVANOFF, representing self, Testified in support of Olivia
+KELSI IVANOFF, representing self, testified in support of Olivia

-Peoples Action and their positions on the Southern Norton Sound
+current role with Native Peoples Action and their positions on

-Advisory Committee and the Seward Peninsula Regional Advisory
+the Southern Norton Sound Advisory Committee and the Seward

-of her people.
-She effectively communicates and advocates for
+effectively communicates and advocates for fairness, ensuring

-equitable solutions, emphasizing that her leadership is rooted
+emphasizing that her leadership is rooted in the right values.

 11:17:34 AM

-AL BARRETTE, representing self, Testified in support of Olivia
+AL BARRETTE, representing self, testified in support of Olivia

-Minto Flats State Refuge.
+at Minto Flats State Refuge.
 Despite contention surrounding the

 solutions to move the project forward.
 He later attended

-Committee, where she ran meetings efficiently and with
+Advisory Committee, where she ran meetings efficiently and with

-fisheries policies, thoroughly understands processes, and
+versed in fisheries policies, thoroughly understands processes,

-information and presenting well-rounded solutions is refreshing.
+this information and presenting well-rounded solutions is

-perspectives to the board.
+bring valuable new perspectives to the board.

 11:19:39 AM

-VIRGIL UMPHENOUR, representing self, Testified in support of
+VIRGIL UMPHENOUR, representing self, testified in support of

-the Fairbanks Fishing Advisory Committee supporting Olivia
+there is a letter from the Fairbanks Fishing Advisory Committee

-years, as they live in Nenana.
-He highlighted the devastating
+of Ms. Irwin's family for over 50 years, as they live in Nenana.

-reality faced by residents of the Upper Yukon River, who have
+He highlighted the devastating reality faced by residents of the

-been unable to subsistence fish for any species of salmon for
+Upper Yukon River, who have been unable to subsistence fish for

-the past five years.
-He recently returned from an eight-day
+any species of salmon for the past five years.
+He recently

-Yukon River Panel meeting in Dawson, where the outlook remained
+returned from an eight-day Yukon River Panel meeting in Dawson,

-bleak.
-The long-term monitored systems in the state have seen
+systems in the state have seen alarming declines: summer chum

-their historical numbers.
-Given these dire circumstances,
+historical numbers.
+Given these dire circumstances, Mr.

 appointment to the Board of Fisheries.
 He shares this